nmichaud0/ACA_Public/README.md

 - Grid Searching --> make a new script with a class // the beggining of the package :)
 - Check multilinguality of my transformer model and how could I improve that // Seemingly, sBERT is way better than anything else.
 Tried with last layer of multilingual bert model by feedfowarding it.
 Results were bad.
 - Check every multilingual models on SentenceTransformers --> that's the solution // that wasn't THE solution, but it's probably leading to...
+- Reduce the complexity: No META_ACA; only ACAClassifiers on different sbert models, keep only the best one // should be a good solution // better than preceedings ones

 [IN PROGRESS]

-- Reduce the complexity: No META_ACA; only ACAClassifiers on different sbert models, keep only the best one // should be a good solution
+- Boosted-Architecture --> B-ARCH (pronounced "bee-argh-tch") => train a bunch of models on differents sbert, test them on half of the test set, combine them as best predictions as possible (with soft-voting or hard-voting arch) and re-test them on the other half of the test set. // should work (?)

 [TODO]